bashiru98/hms-iap-serverdemo/README.md

     tokenUrl:      URL for the Huawei OAuth 2.0 service to obtain a token, please refer to Generating an App-Level Access Token.

     The following describes parameters in OrderService.py.
+    TOC_SITE_URL:      The TOC_SITE_URL has different urls at different sites, you should always choose the OrderService address of the nearest site to access.
-    ROOT_URL:      The ROOT_URL has different urls at different sites, you should always choose the OrderService address of the nearest site to access.
+    TOBTOC_SITE_URL:   The TOBTOC_SITE_URL has different urls at different sites, you should always choose the OrderService address of the nearest site to access.

     The following describes parameters in SubscriptionService.py.
+    TOC_SITE_URL:      The TOC_SITE_URL has different urls at different sites, you should always choose the OrderService address of the nearest site to access.
-    ROOT_URL:      The ROOT_URL has different urls at different sites, you should always choose the OrderService address of the nearest site to access.
+    TOBTOC_SITE_URL:   The TOBTOC_SITE_URL has different urls at different sites, you should always choose the OrderService address of the nearest site to access.

 ## Sample Code
     Each method in the Python sample calls an API of the HUAWEI IAP server.